bfernando1/codewars/README.md

 ## Feedback
 I began my programming journey in April 2020, starting with [C](https://cs50.harvard.edu/summer/2020/).
 I have shifted my attention to python starting in June 2020.
 Any constructive feedback is welcomed.

+Four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.